KieronOC/CI-MP2/README.md

 I have pushed all the code to GITHUB and have published the main branch (there is only a main branch) at https://kieronoc.github.io/CI-MP2/.

-I have forked it for this Code Institute submission
+I am the only contributor.

-This link opens the website from all the devices I have tested it on.
+This link opens the website from all the devices I have tested it on and that others have opened it from as well.

 ## 7. Credits